Buying Bunk Bed for Kids – Benefits, Risks and Safety Tips

 7. Do not allow more people on the top of the bed: Kids often love to do stuff together like playing games, reading, or simply hanging out, and they sometimes prefer their bed for all these activities.
 Well, the bottom level is a great option for all these activities but make sure that more than one child does not get on the top level for any such activities or otherwise.
 This can be one of the firm rules that you can talk to your children about.

 8. Make safety rules: Children need to be told from day one that they have to understand and follow safety rules when it comes to using bunk beds.
 Even if friends come over, they should be aware of the rules and regulations concerning the bunk bed.
-There should be no leverage or leniency on the rules what so ever as these rules will help ensure the utmost safety and security of your child.
+There should be no leverage or leniency on the rules whatsoever, as these rules will help ensure the utmost safety and security of your child.

 Bed Bunk Construction Guidelines

 One of the biggest bunk bed risks is falling from it, leading to minor to major injuries in kids.
-Therefore, a bed with guardrail barriers is essential, even if one side of the bed is flushed against the wall.
-Almost two decades ago, in the year 2000, the US Consumer Product Safety Commission came up with a strict set of specifications and requirements for bunk beds manufactured in the country.
+Therefore, a bed with guardrail barriers is essential, even if one side of the bed is flush against the wall.
+Almost two decades ago, in the year 2000, the US Consumer Product Safety Commission came up with a strict set of specifications and requirements for bunk beds manufactured in the country (2).
 In addition to guardrail rules, the manufacturer should also provide information regarding the age limit restrictions, mattress size information, model number, and other important information and specifications.

 Where to Safely Place a Child’s Bunk Bed